as4184/Celltaminate/examples/lung_nanopore/README.md

 # Lung Nanopore example

-This directory contains one Kraken-style report and matching metadata for a minimal Celltaminate run.
+This directory contains one Kraken-style report and matching metadata for a demo run of Celltaminate.

 From the repository root: